robotics-tue/minimal-mistakes/_pages/robotics_lab.md

 ---
 # Getting started in the robotics lab
 - Announce your presence to both your peers as to the staff.
+- Request access to this repository to one of the staff members.
-- Pick a free desk.
-Indicate the desk that you have chosen on this page.
+- Pick a free desk and indicate your choice as described in [People & Desks](#people--desks)
-- Indicate the computer that you are using on this page.
-- Get yourself subscribed on the robotics-lab Googlegroups mailinglist (ask Sjoerd about this)
+- Get yourself subscribed on the robotics-lab Googlegroups mailinglist (ask Wouter Houtman about this)
 - Make yourself familiar with the keys to the lab and testlab, the coffee machine, etc. If you have any questions, ask people and put the additional info on this Wiki!
-- Bring pie ;)
 - Ask Thea for acces to the lab.

-# Distribution
+# People & Desks

 The following table indicates which desks are assigned to whom.
+A map of the distribution of the desks can be found below.

 In order to assign a (free) desk to yourself, modify the following file: [robotics_lab_members.yml](https://github.com/robotics-tue/robotics-tue.github.io/blob/master/_data/robotics_lab_members.yml).

 <table style="table">
     <tr>